Heck's

-Heck's Department Store, a chain of West Virginia based discount department stores, was founded by Boone County natives and businessmen Fred Haddad, Tom Ellis, and Lester Ellis and wholesale distributor Douglas Cook.
+Heck's was a chain of discount department stores based in West Virginia.
+It was founded by Boone County natives and businessmen Fred Haddad, Tom Ellis, and Lester Ellis and wholesale distributor Douglas Cook.
 The Heck's name was a combination of the names Haddad, Ellis and Cook.
 Haddad served as president, Lester Ellis was vice-president, and Tom Ellis was Secretary-Treasurer.

 History

 Heck's, Inc. was established in 1959 by Fred Haddad, Tom & Lester Ellis, and Doug Cook.
-The main office was located at 1012 Kanawha Blvd., Charleston, West Virginia.
+The main office was located at 1012 Kanawha Boulevard, Charleston, West Virginia.

 Heck's stores were discount, stand-alone department stores found in small cities throughout West Virginia, Virginia, western Maryland, the Ohio Valley and parts of Indiana, Kentucky and North Carolina.
 Its structure and product lines were similar to its competitors Fisher's Big Wheel, Hills Department Stores, G.C.
 Murphy's Mart, Tempo and Buckeye Mart Stores and Walmart.

 Part of Heck's expansion into the Midwest came after acquiring a smaller discounter, T-Way Stores (Tradeway) of Indianapolis.
 It also acquired Mr. Wiggs of Indiana and Ohio in 1981.

 At its peak in the 1980s, Heck's operated 170 stores throughout West Virginia, Ohio, Kentucky, Pennsylvania, Indiana, Maryland, Virginia and North Carolina.
 Forbes ranked Heck's third nationally in profitability and growth in 1980, beating out Kmart.

 Haddad retired as Heck's president in 1983 and sold his stock in the company.
 The Ellis brothers had previously sold out in the 1970s.

 Sales fell the following year, and the company saw its first losses in 1984.
 Layoffs began in 1985 as losses continued.

 A number of factors contributed to Heck's decline.
 The U.S. economic downturn of the early 1980s hit West Virginia particularly hard, and the store faced increased competition from other chains.

 In February 1987 a $125 million merger agreement with New York City-Based Toussie-Viner Group was terminated due to weak performance by Heck's in the final months of 1986, and the company filed for Chapter 11 bankruptcy.
 At the time of the filing, Heck's operated 140 stores.